Ibrahimm08/T-Level/README.md

 ### Survey
 - Use Microsoft, Google, or survey monkey
+- State what scores were and why they occurred
 - [ ] 5 Quantitative rating scale questions
 - [ ] 3-5 open ended questions
 - [ ] Questions linked to performance, code quality, logic reliability